Healthcare in Mexico: Public healthcare delivery

 The IMSS does not provide service to public employees, who instead are serviced by the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado (ISSSTE) (Institute for Social Security and Services for State Workers), which attends to the health and social care needs of government employees at the local, state, and federal levels.
 Nearly 9 million people are covered by the ISSSTE.

 Secretary of Health of Mexico Julio Frenk with former President Vicente Fox and Reyes Tamez, Secretary of Education, in Los Pinos during the initialing ceremony of the National Institute of Genomic Medicine.

 The state governments of Mexico provide health services independently of those that are provided by the federal government programs.
 In most states, the state government has established free or subsidized healthcare to all of its citizens.

 The Secretariat of Health is the largest public healthcare institution, operating 809 hospitals throughout Mexico.
 The IMSS grants hospital care and services to employed citizens and their dependents and had 279 hospitals affiliated to it.
 The ISSSTE grants hospital care and services to government employees and has 115 affiliated hospitals.
 The other 279 hospitals are affiliated with 9 government dependencies, including State Facilities, Secretariat of National Defense (Secretaria de Defensa Nacional), Mexican Navy (Secretaria de Marina), Petroleos Mexicanos (PEMEX), and the Red Cross (Cruz Roja).
 The health systems associated with SEDENA, SEMAR, and PEMEX cover over one million individuals combined.

 In 2007, there were a total of 23,858 health units within the Mexican state.
 Approximately 27% of these were contained in the public sector.

-Health Reform/Coverage
+Health reform and coverage

 León-Cortés, Fernández, and Sánchez-Pérez noted that before the health reform plan of 2012–2018, the E. Peña Nieto's administration took action to help the Mexican population, which was facing a large health crisis.
 Sustainability of life was at an all-time low and impacted many.
 The Administration had high hopes that the health reform plan would offer better healthcare for the lower income population of Mexico with the idea of providing better healthcare deals when it came to health issues.

 The population of Mexican families in poverty struggled with healthcare benefits due to their labor status.
 At the end of 2018, the Sistema de Protección Social en Salud (SPSS – Social Health Protection System) gave most of the lower income families of Mexico access to better benefits.

 The reforms included investment into advancing medical technology and better resources for the healthcare facility members.